 In its epic runtime, “Change” features all lead vocalists in the band’s discography up to that point, motifs and chord changes found in all the rest of the songs on the album, and also provides a poignant, powerful message about our ability to cause change and to create a better world.

-Dedicated members of the weirdo swarm heard segments of the song as far back as May 7th, 2021, when sound engineer Nico Wilson uploaded a string of videos to their Instagram story showing the band playing new material while being filmed by John Angus Stewart of PHC Films.
-At the time, there was much speculation over two songs found in the ASCAP ACE repertory called “Timeland”, and “Smoke and Mirrors.”
+Dedicated members of the weirdo swarm heard segments of the song as far back as May 7th, 2021, when Nico uploaded a string of videos to their Instagram story showing the band playing new material while being filmed by John Angus Stewart of PHC Films.
+At the time, there was much speculation over two songs found in the ASCAP ACE repertory called “Timeland” and “Smoke & Mirrors.”
 After a Reddit AMA featuring the band answering through the account u/MadeInTimeland, it was deduced that there was a new album on the way, leading many to believe that what Nico had shown was actually a peek at Made In Timeland.
-The safer (and correct) assumption was that, whatever it was, it would be part of an upcoming documentary that Joey had mentioned in an NME article.
+The safer (and correct) assumption was that, whatever it was, it would be part of the then unnamed documentary that Joey had mentioned in an NME article (this was Sleeping Monster).

-A twist came in January of 2021 when Made In Timeland leaked online, compounded by the leaker who had added a clip of Ambrose’s segment from Nico’s Instagram story to the end of “Smoke and Mirrors” — a part that was not on the actual release.
-In April of 2021, the mysterious film was given a name, Sleeping Monster, and was meant to debut alongside Chunky Shrapnel on May 8th, 2021 at the Astor Theatre in St Kilda.
+In January of 2021 when Made In Timeland leaked online and speculation began yet as the person who leaked the album added a clip of Ambrose’s segment from Nico’s Instagram story to the end of “Smoke & Mirrors” — a part that was not on the actual release.
+In April of 2021, Sleeping Monster was announced with plans to debut alongside Chunky Shrapnel on May 8th, 2021 at the Astor Theatre in St Kilda.
 However, when the showing came, Sleeping Monster was not played.
 Both the film and “Change” disappeared until September 7th, 2022, when the band opened pre-orders for their three October 2022 albums, one of them being Changes.
 A month later on October 19th, 2022, the band revealed (alongside a snippet of “Change”) that Sleeping Monster would be released on Vimeo for a limited time, confirming that Nico’s Instagram footage showed sessions for this documentary.
-It was finally released on October 26th, 2022, and fans finally got to hear “Change” in all its glory, synced to footage of the band playing the song live in studio.
-Sleeping Monster also contains demos of the song and other material from Changes.
-Sleeping Monster was followed two days later by the release of the album.
+It was finally released on October 26th, 2022, and fans finally got to hear “Change” in all its glory.

-On 2023-03-01 before their Highway Holidays performance of “Gaia”, Stu is seen rehearsing “Change” on synthesizer, with Ambrose filming his hand movements.
+Before their Highway Holidays performance of “Gaia” on 2023-03-01, Stu is seen rehearsing “Change” on synthesizer, with Ambrose filming his hand movements.
 A month later on April 24th, Lucas uploaded a video playing the song’s bassline with the caption “V fun bassline” — signaling that the song was on the way to the stage.